University High School (Tolleson)

 University High School (UHS) is an American public college preparatory high school located in the Tolleson Union High School District in Arizona.
-The UHS mission statement is "harnessing the power of dreams".
 The school mascot is a lighthouse, and the colors that represent it are green and gold.

 History

 University High School opened in 2006.
-It was founded by Dr. Dean and three co-founders.
+It was founded by Dean and three co-founders.
 It is a shared campus with Tolleson Union High School, established in 1927.
 It is currently ranked #6 in Arizona according to US News in 2016, and is ranked #36 in America according to US News.

 Curriculum

 All of the students at University High School take AP classes every year.
 The schedule of classes are all AP/advanced except for electives, which can be taken with Tolleson, or West-Mec.
 Advisory days are every Tuesday.

 Admission

 Students that wish to attend can apply during 8th grade, after 9th/10th grade, or (special cases ONLY) 11th grade.